 2. County Galway

 County Galway is where you can find some of the wildest stretches of Ireland’s Wild Atlantic Way.
 It’s a dramatic and rugged place to explore.
 The city of Galway is an exciting destination in itself, with a fantastic cultural scene to explore and some excellent food to try.
+Our ultimate list of things to do in Galway is a great introduction to what you can expect from this vibrant city.

 From Galway, you can take a boat to the remote Aran Islands, where Irish is still the first language and where you can find some of Galway’s most historic ruins and weather-beaten scenery.
+Along the coast of County Galway on the mainland, you can find striking cliffs, deserted castles, and endless beaches.
+But it’s not just about the coast, as inland you have Connemara National Park.

 You can visit Kylemore Abbey, a stunning work of architecture on the edge of a lake within the national park, before tackling hiking trails into the mountains, and climbing Diamond Hill for incredible vistas over quintessentially Irish landscapes.